groupdocs/reference.groupdocs.com/content/sites/groupdocs/viewer/english/java/com.groupdocs.viewer/filetype/_index.md

 ```

-7Zip (.7z, .7zip) is free open source archiver with LZMA and LZMA2 compression.
+Represents a 7Zip (.7z, .7zip) file, which is a free open-source archiver with LZMA and LZMA2 compression.
 Learn more about this file format [here][].

 [here]: https://docs.fileformat.com/compression/7z/